 The (im)possibilities of petfood that can influence animal health

 The course topics will be introduced by various specialists, with plenty of opportunity for discussion.
 In this course, common health problems are discussed and related to petfood nutrition.
 As an introductory, the role of intestinal health will be discussed.
 As closure, a potentially optimum nutrition will be exemplified.
 Presentations and documentation will be in English.
+The 2017 edition was renewed with the following topics:

 - Petfood and urinary tract related diseases